exercism/fortran/exercises/practice/triangle/.docs/instructions.md

 the sum of the lengths of any two sides must be greater than or equal to the length of the third side.
 See [Triangle Inequality](https://en.wikipedia.org/wiki/Triangle_inequality).

+Also, the triangle may be defined with integers or with real values which the program should also take into account.

 ## Dig Deeper

 The case where the sum of the lengths of two sides _equals_ that of the